iotsrg/mqtt-ust/What-Next? - BonusPoints.md

   * Enforce **mutual TLS** where possible.
   * Validate CN/SAN fields in certs.
   * Use per-device certs signed by internal CA.
+  * Try Bruteforceing the Auth to get access.

 ---